hadrianw/tomatoaster/README.md

 mount -t overlay new-root-gen-overlay \
         -o lowerdir=old:delta new
-mksquashfs new /dev/root2 -all-root
+mksquashfs new /dev/root2 -all-root bootloader-trigger notify-send "Update is ready.
+Restart to update."
 ```

 There is a possible optimization to use bsdiff for changed files